Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 #### Content

 Every time a content node is created or updated in the content repository, new messages are sent to ActiveMQ.
 The Elasticsearch connector consumes these messages from ActiveMQ and creates new transformation messages back into ActiveMQ.
-The content repository consumes the transformation messages and offloads the transformation of documents into plain text to the Transform Service.
-Once the transformation has been performed, the content repository produces a transformation complete message in ActiveMQ and uploads the plain text file to a Shared file store.
-The Elasticsearch connector consumes these messages and downloads the extracted text from the Shared file store.
-Then the document's text is sent for indexing to the Elasticsearch server.
+The Content Repository consumes the transformation messages and offloads the transformation of documents into plain text to the Transform Service.
+Once the transformation has been performed, the content repository produces a transformation complete message in ActiveMQ and uploads the plain text file to a Shared File store.
+The Elasticsearch connector consumes these messages and downloads the extracted text from the Shared File store.
+Then the text in the document is sent for indexing to the Elasticsearch server.

 #### Searching metadata and content